Benjamin Bellot

-Benjamin Bellot (born 30 July 1990) is a German footballer who plays as a goalkeeper for BSG Chemie Leipzig of the Regionalliga Nordost.
+Benjamin Bellot (born 30 July 1990) is a German footballer who plays as a goalkeeper for Regionalliga Nordost club BSG Chemie Leipzig.

 Career

-Youth
+Early years

-As a youth, he played for VfB Leipzig and FC Sachsen Leipzig before moving to RB Leipzig.
+Bellot began playing football at the age of five at SV Blau-Weiß Günthersdorf, before later playing in the youth ranks of VfB Leipzig until 2004.
+Afterward, he progressed through the youth teams of FC Sachsen Leipzig.

 RB Leipzig

-Bellot was with RB Leipzig from when the club was founded in 2009.
-After RB Leipzig reached promotion to Bundesliga and signed goalkeeper Marius Müller, Bellot joined the reserve team for the 2016-17 season.
+Bellot joined RB Leipzig when the club was founded in 2009.
+After RB Leipzig reached promotion to the Bundesliga and signed goalkeeper Marius Müller, Bellot joined the reserve team for the 2016–17 season.

 Brøndby

 In June 2017, Bellot signed a two-year contract with Danish Superliga side Brøndby IF.
 He was released by the club at the end of the 2018–19 season after serving as a backup for Frederik Rønnow and Marvin Schwäbe, respectively, in his two seasons there.

 BSG Chemie Leipzig

 On 6 July 2019, Bellot signed with Regionalliga Nordost club BSG Chemie Leipzig on a one-year deal.
 He made his debut on 27 July in a 0–0 draw against FSV Wacker 90 Nordhausen.